-CHARTERED SURVEYORS
+CHARTERED SURVEYO

+Garages and permanent outbuildings

+Not Applicable.

 Outside areas and boundaries

 Visually inspected.

 Common garden ground to rear.

 Ceilings

 Visually inspected from floor level.

-Ceilings appear of lath and plaster construction.
+Ceilings appear of lath and plaster and plasterboard construction.
+Some textured finish.

 Internal walls

 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

 Walls appear of plaster on the hard, lath and plaster and plasterboard construction.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Subfloor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

 Suspended timber flooring.
-Floor coverings throughout.
-No inspection of any sub floor area.
+Floors partially covered.
+No inspection of any sub floor areas.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
+Kitchen units were visuall inspected excluding appliances.

 Floor and wall mounted kitchen units.
-Skirting, architraves etc.
+Skirting, architraves and doors.
+Working shutters to living room.

 Chimney breasts and fireplaces

 Visually inspected.
 No testing of the flues or fittings was carried out.

 Blocked fireplaces.

 Internal decorations

 Visually inspected.

-Cellars

-Not applicable.